 Attendance is taken for each class by signature page or via a verbal roll call by the instructor; it may be taken several times during a class period.
 A student who is not present at any point when attendance is taken will be marked "absent."
 A student is not allowed to disrupt the class due to tardiness.
 A student who is late and arrives after the door is closed may come into the classroom quietly to hear the lecture, BUT the student will still be marked as "absent".
 Students who are late for an exam will not be allowed to take the exam and are counted as "absent".
+Students will meet in designated computer lab for exams at 8am (unless time change by instructor).
+Students are expected to be seated and ready to start exam promptly at 8am.
+Once the door is shut exam has started, and student is considered absent if arriving after this time.
 Students who do not return to class after an exam are counted as "absent."
+Students are to return to classroom after exam and work quietly.
+A break will be given after all students have returned from taking exam.
+Attendance will be taken promptly after the last student finishes exam and returns to classroom.
 If the student is asked to leave the classroom for any reason (sleeping, talking or other inappropriate behavior), the student is given an absence.
-Students who "forget" to sign in are counted as absent.